 - Lightning storm; simulates violent weather

-** As an FYI – [for Group 2] If you (or someone else) is messing with these, “mode memory” will make sure the next time they’re activated, that it will return to the last flashing mode it was on, when shut off
+** As an FYI – [for Group 2] If you (or someone else) is messing around in this group, “mode memory” will make sure the next time the group is activated, it’ll return to the last flashing mode it was on, before it was shut off

 Basic Lumintop EDC18 Operation